abend0c1/jamz-highlighter/README.md

   https://github.com/abend0c1/jam

-- If you want JAMZ syntax highlighting in VSCode then install this extension.
+- If you want JAMZ syntax highlighting in VSCode (when editing .jam or .jamz files) then install this extension.

 - If you also want embedded REXX syntax highlighting in VSCode then you will need to install a suitable REXX highlighter extension from the VSCode Marketplace (press `Ctrl+Shift+X` and type `rexx` into the search box).